oscarlindbul/VaspBandUnfolding/README.md

 # This fork

-This fork adds a function to translate gamma WAVECARs to standard WAVECARs.
+This fork adds a function to translate gamma WAVECARs to standard WAVECARs and vice versa.
+Note that the conversion to gamma WAVECAR requires loss of relative phase between orbitals.
+The conversion may be performed using the "convert_wav.py" script in the "processing" subdirectory.

 ## How to build cythonized code